-Gribbles isn’t fashionable, not by any stretch of the imagination.
+Gribbles isn’t fashionable, not by any stretch.
 His right eye is blind and milky, his left ear is ragged and torn.
 If I had to guess, I’d say he’s a ridgeback-daschund mix.
 He’s got a ridgeback’s back-ridge, but none of the athleticism.
-His body is wide and squat—not as disproportionate as a pureblood daschund, but not as graceful as a true ridgeback.
+His body is wide and squat—not as waddly as a pure daschund, but not as graceful as a true ridgeback.

-He’s way too old to run or sprint, but whenever I take him out for a walk, he always has this stupid-happy grin.
-He likes to snooze on my lap or face, and he’s hopelessly addicted to food and toys.
+He’s way too old to run or sprint, but whenever I take him out for a walk, his face lights up with a stupid-happy grin.
+He likes to snooze on my lap (sometimes my nose or my mouth), and he’s hopelessly addicted to food and toys.
 (No surprise there, right?)
-When he scarfs his kibble it sounds like he’s saying gribble gribble gribble.
+When he scarfs his kibble, it sounds like he’s saying gribble gribble gribble.
 Hence his name.

 Speak of the devil—as I open the door to my one-bed palace, Gribbles waddles up, tail wagging.